• Feb 25, 2025

 • Nearby attractions- Sambhar Lake, Sunehari Kothi, Jaigarh Fort, Jal Mahal, Kanak Vrindavan, Nahargarh Biological Park, and Garh Ganesh Temple.

-16. Ellora Caves, Madhya Pradesh
+16. Ellora Caves, Maharashtra

 • Best time to visit- Either the monsoon season from August to September or the winter season from November to February.